andydevs/blog/_drafts/coding-interview-problem.markdown

 give it.
 It may be quick for, say, 13, but give it a big number like 231645 and it starts to struggle a little bit.
 Do that thousands of times every second and those "little bits" start to add up.
-Realistically, code like this would be running in these high-demand positions
+Realistically, code like this would be running in these high-demand systems where every second and every byte counts.
+So, we need to make this faster.
+In order to do that.
+We need to find the pattern.

 The Pattern
 -------------------------------------------------------------------------------------

+__[find a way to generate images for what I'm talking about]__

-So, as you start doing some counting, you might notice some patterns.
+So, as you think about this problem, you begin to find some patterns.

-For example, you reason that _Every_ number from 10 to 19 must have a 1 in it (because, you know, 10)
+For example, you reason that every number from 10 to 19 must have a 1 in it (because, you know, 10)

     [10] [11] [12] [13] [14] [15] [16] [17] [18] [19] 20 ...